WaddyLeonvil/ReactCalculator/README.md

 # React Calculator

-This project was created using React to implement multiple mathematical functions such as a 4-function calculator, as well as access to trigonometry functions.
+This project was created using React to implement multiple mathematical functions such as a 4-function calculator, as well as access to trigonometry and statistics functions.

 ## Available Scripts